nonlocal-lia/sentiment-analysis-project/README.md

 #### *Model Interpretation*

 To understand the features the models were detecting, Lime was used.
-As we can see from these example cases, the non-neural nets are picking up on very different features than the final RNN model and would probably have significant limits in generalizing.
+As we can see from these example cases, the non-neural nets are picking up on very different features than the final RNN model and would probably have significant limits in generalizing to other data.

 #### *Random Forest Example*